tranhp98/SGDHess/README.md

 hvp = torch.autograd.grad(outputs = grads, inputs = param, grad_outputs=vector)
 ```
 ## Usage
 Below is one example instance of SGDHess.
-Our recommended usage for the optimizer would be without gradient clipping since the clipping could potentially slow down the progress of the optimizer.
+Our recommended usage for the optimizer would be without internal gradient clipping (setting the "clip" flag of the optimizer to False) since the internal clipping could potentially slow down the progress of the optimizer.
 ```python3
 from SGDHess import SGDHess
 optimizer = SGDHess(net.parameters(), lr = 0.05, momentum = 0.9, clip = False)